Houston vs. UConn NCAA Football Odds, Plays and Insights | November 27, 2021

 - The Cougars covered the spread in their only game when favored by 32.5 points or more.

-- Houston has hit the over in 54.5% of its opportunities this year (six times over 11 games with a set point total).
+- Houston's games this year have hit the over on six of 11 set point totals (54.5%).

-- The Cougars score 38.2 points per game, comparable to the 37.9 per contest the Huskies allow.

-- Houston is 5-1 against the spread and 6-0 overall this season when the team records more than 37.9 points.

-- Houston is 2-1 against the spread and 3-0 overall when the team amasses over 450 yards.
+- Houston is 2-1 against the spread and 3-0 overall when the team amasses more than 450.0 yards.

-- This year, the Cougars have 10 turnovers, three fewer than the Huskies have takeaways (13).

 - Find the latest spread and moneyline odds for Houston at SISportsbook.